appscode/blog/content/post/kubeform-announcement/index.md

 Kubeform resources now have 4 status phases.
 These are:

-* InProgress: It means the resource is now reconciling.
+* **InProgress**: It means the resource is now reconciling.
-* Current: It means the resource is reconciled successfully and the corresponding cloud resource is updated.
+* **Current**: It means the resource is reconciled successfully and the corresponding cloud resource is updated.
-* Terminating: It means the resource is currently in the process of deleting.
+* **Terminating**: It means the resource is currently in the process of deleting.
-* Failed: It means the resource has encountered some error while reconciling.
+* **Failed**: It means the resource has encountered some error while reconciling.

 We also added conditions in the kubeform resources.